naldin/ArduinoServoDCMotor/README.md

 # ArduinoServoDCMotor
-An Arduino servo motor with DC motor and potentiometer
+An Arduino servo motor with DC motor and potentiometer.